ShaiqRaza/PortfolioWebsiteBackend/readme.md

 ### **Contact**

-- **POST /contact/send-email**: Submit a contact form which will be indirectly sent as an email
+- **POST /contact/send-email**: Submit a contact form which will be indirectly sent as an email to the admin
     - Body:
         ```json
         {